 Matthew/Saint Matthew, one of the Apostles of Jesus, was also known as Levi and most times referred to as Saint Matthew.
 Both his birth and his death took place in the first century AD.
 The name of the place of his birth was Capernaum and he died somewhere near Hierapolis, Ethiopia.

 The Bible mentioned Matthew as a tax collector and a publican.
 Matthew 9:9 and Matthew 10:10

 He was called to follow Jesus while he was sitting at the seat of custom.
 After Jesus called Matthew to follow Him and made him one of His 12 disciples, Matthew invited Jesus to a feast at his house.

-He is the author of the gospel of Matthew.
+This disciple is the author of the gospel of Matthew.

 Thomas, one of the 12 disciples of Jesus was also called Didymus.
-He is most times referred to as "doubting Thomas," because when they told him that Jesus was risen from the dead, he did not believed but doubted.
+He is most times referred to as "doubting Thomas," because when they told him that Jesus was risen from the dead, he did not believe but doubted.
 John 20:25

 The first place we read where Thomas spoke in the Bible is in John 11:16.
 This was the time when Lazarus died and Jesus was about to go and raise him from the dead.
-Thomas didn't want to go back to Judaea, because previously they sought to stone Jesus there.
+Thomas did not want to go back to Judaea, because previously they sought to stone Jesus there.